Get your out-of-stock strategy ready before Black Friday hits. Here’s how top brands avoid losing out on revenue this holiday season.

-- In the US, the COVID-19 pandemic catapulted growth for e-commerce—five years worth of growth into 4.5 months—and the rest of the world has experienced similar trends.
+- In the US, the COVID-19 pandemic catapulted ecommerce growth—five years' worth of growth into less than five months.
+And the rest of the world has experienced similar trends.

-- In the first quarter of 2021, ecommerce sales climbed 39% and aren’t slowing down.
+- In the first quarter of 2021, ecommerce sales climbed 39% and haven't shown signs of slowing.

-- This holiday season, shopping is expected to increase by 7-9%.
+- This holiday season, online shopping is expected to increase by 7-9% compared to last year.

-For any brand, this is an exciting way to enter the holiday season.
+This is an exciting way to enter the holiday season for any online retailer.

 But it's also something to be apprehensive about, considering the difficulty in meeting growing demand due to disrupted supply chains.

 Keeping products in stock is becoming more difficult, and inventory has become the elephant in the room for retail brands.